-There are two new minimally invasive procedures that do not involve fusion, and can be used to treat those patients who have spinal curves that have not responded to bracing.
+There are two new minimally invasive procedures that do not involve fusion, and can be used to treat those younger patients — typically in their teenage years — who have spinal curves that have not responded to bracing.

 Both of the new surgical procedures access the spine through tiny incisions near the ribs:

-Another significant advance is “Mini Scoliosis Surgery” which accesses the spine through three short incisions instead of the long 10-inch incision involved with traditional scoliosis surgery.
+Another significant advance is “Minimally Invasive Scoliosis Surgery” which accesses the spine through shorter incisions instead of a single long 10-inch incision involved with traditional scoliosis surgery.

-Dr. Rory Mayer and Dr. Matthew Geck at Texas Spine & Scoliosis Center are both proficient in “mini scoliosis surgery.”
-The benefit to the patient is significant:
+Dr. Rory Mayer and is proficient in minimally invasive scoliosis surgery.
+Dr. Matthew Geck at Texas Spine & Scoliosis Center is also proficient in “mini scoliosis surgery” which accesses the spinal curve through three separate incisions.

 With adults, the concern is that the older the patient, the less the flexible the spine is for correction, and the more risk for spinal cord damage during correction.
 In this case, waiting years to deal with progressing scoliotic curves can be a disadvantage.